junaidwahid/junaidwahid.github.io/_posts/2014-3-3-Hello-World.md

 When it comes to language modeling tasks, one of the most critical things is choosing the right prompts.
 But how do we know if the prompts we choose are specific to the model we're using, or if they can be used for other models too?
 That's was one the experiment of the paper.

-The researchers used something called prompt transfer to test whether the prompts chosen using cross-validation/minimum description length techniques were tailored to specific models or not.
+The researchers used something they call prompt transfer to test whether the prompts chosen using cross-validation/minimum description length techniques were tailored to specific models or not.
 Prompt transfer involves using a prompt chosen for one model to make predictions using another model.
 The accuracy of these predictions is then evaluated to determine whether the prompts are working well or not.

 **So what did the study find?** Well, it turns out that prompts chosen based on test accuracy tend to work well for models of similar sizes.
 The researchers also found that these prompts tend to underperform when compared to the best prompts and don't consistently improve accuracy across different tasks and model sizes.